The fastest private jets in the world: past, present and future - A comparative analysis

 The aircraft features a range of technology, including on-board computers for automatic monitoring and minute-by-minute adjustments plus an enhanced vision system to make it easier to fly at night and land when visibility is poor .
 The Gulfstream PlaneView II avionics suite provides improved HUD data displays on the flight deck to ease the pilot’s workload.

 The Bombardier Global 6000 is made using lightweight carbon fibre materials to improve fuel efficiency; while its wing and fuselage design contribute to remarkable overall aerodynamic performance.
 The jet has a swept-wing design with supercritical aerofoil, while winglets and a swept-back T-tail enhance aerodynamic stability at high speeds.

-Onboard technology includes a HUD, giving the pilot easy access to data ; a multi-function touch-screen display; and a maintenance and diagnostic system to promptly isolate and correct issues in the flight deck, maximizing safety .
+Onboard technology includes a HUD, giving the pilot easy access to data ; a multi-function touch-screen display; and a maintenance and diagnostic system to promptly isolate and correct issues in the flight deck .
 Three flight management systems – an inertial reference system, an Artex 406 emergency locator transmitter and a traffic avoidance warning system – help the crew to plan approaches, landings, arrivals and departures.
 The cabin features a global office with local area network (LAN), high-speed internet connection and an Airshow SX entertainment system with moving map and flight information display .
 Passengers can customize the atmosphere in the cabin to their desired comfort levels.